kohy-creates/Nadir/README.md

 </details>

 - 🔨 **Mending** - no longer a treasure enchantment, can be found in Enchanting Table.
 Has IV max levels, with level IV being the same as Mending in Vanilla.
 It's also a lot easier to get in the Enchanting Table than other enchantments, only requiring a minimum level of 5.
-However, it's rarity is rather low when there are a lot of enchantments to pick from and higher levels are far less common compared to other enchantments.
+However, it's rarity is rather low when there are a lot of enchantments to pick from and higher levels of Mending are far less common compared to other enchantments.
 - 🏹 **Power** - can be applied to Crossbows.
 Reduced extra damage
 > I can't say the exact values due to how Arrow damage is calculated, but during my test, Power V arrow damage was reduced from 20 in vanilla to ~13.
 - 🏹 **Multishot** - now a treasure enchantment and can be applied to Bows.
 Arrows are shot in a little bit of a spread rather than at strictly pre-defined angles.